Investor Relations

 PLEASE NOTE that it is your responsibility to satisfy yourself as to the full observance of any relevant laws and regulatory requirements.
 If you are in any doubt, you should not continue to seek access to this area of the website.

-Wandisco Plc does not accept any responsibility for any contravention of applicable securities laws and regulations by individuals as a result of false information provided by such individuals.
+Cirata Plc does not accept any responsibility for any contravention of applicable securities laws and regulations by individuals as a result of false information provided by such individuals.

 3497099 v2